 If either you or your U.S. citizen sponsor were previously married, you must submit evidence to prove the legal termination of the prior marriage(s).
 Evidence of termination of previous marriages may include a divorce decree, annulment, or death certificate issued by a civil authority.
 Take original copies of the relevant documents.

-A certificate from your present country of residence and all countries where you have lived for six months or more since age 16.
+A police clearance certificate from your present country of residence and all countries where you have lived for six months or more since age 16.
 (Police certificates are also required for any K-2 children age 16 or older.)

 Evidence of valid relationship with the petitioner